For not he that commendeth himself is approved, but whom the Lord commendeth.2 Corinthians 10:18

 Let’s talk about standards this morning!
 Yea, so pull out your secret list you’ve been keeping stashed (you know the list!).
 We all have a set of rules that we live by; they set the standard for our way of living by telling us what we like and don’t like.
-There is always something that we are pressing towards the mark for; We have set up in our minds what it looks like, when to expect it, and how it will happen.
+We are always pressing towards the mark; We have set up what it looks like, when to expect it, and how it will happen.

 2 Corinthians 10:18